EGA supplies CelestiAL solar aluminium to global automotive parts maker Hyundai Mobis

 PHOTO

-Abu Dhabi, United Arab Emirates: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates and the world’s biggest ‘premium aluminium’ producer, today announced an agreement to increase its CelestiAL solar aluminium supply to Hyundai Mobis, the global automotive parts maker.
+ABU DHABI - Emirates Global Aluminium (EGA) today announced an agreement to increase its CelestiAL solar aluminium supply to Hyundai Mobis, the global automotive parts maker.

-CelestiAL solar aluminium is the world’s first aluminium made commercially with solar power, significantly reducing greenhouse gas emissions.

 EGA and Hyundai Mobis will also collaborate to innovate exclusive new alloys for automotive applications.